Subscribe to join thousands of other ecommerce experts

 - x% to y% Off → Floor discount must be stated

-- Free item → Needs to describe the free gift.
+- Free item → Needs to describe the gift.
 Note that samples are not allowed.

-- $x Gift Card on purchase → The title must clearly state the gift card value and the gift card must be from your own store.
+- $x Gift Card on purchase → The title must clearly state the gift card’s value and must be from your store.

 - Buy One Get One Free or Buy One Get 2nd x% Off.

 - Free shipping or discounted shipping → Must have a valid redemption code.

 - Exception: Free shipping combined with a permissible promotion does not need a redemption code (E.g. Free shipping + 10% off).

 If there are dos there are don’ts as well.
 Take care, Google is restrictive so better check it twice:

 Types of promotions NOT allowed

 - Discounts must not be already reflected on the product landing page